 DAY I - FOCUS ON THE HUMAN PERSON AND COMMUNITY OF WORK Introduction 09:30-09:45 Abp.
-Marcelo Sánchez Sorondo Chancellor of the Pontifical Academy of Social Sciences 09:45-10:00 Abp.
-Marek Jędraszewski Archbishop of Kraków, Great Chancellor of the Pontifical University of John Paul II in Kraków 10:00-10:15 Piotr Duda President of the Independent and Self-Governing Trade Union "Solidarność" 10:15-10:30 Prof. Stefano Zamagni President of the Pontifical Academy of Social Sciences Section I - From the Eucharistic Experience of Communion to the Polish Experience of Solidarity Chairman: Prof. Stefano Zamagni 10:30:10:50 On Globalization of the Idea of Solidarity Prof. Rocco Buttiglione President of the Scientific and Program Council of the International Center for Study of the Phenomenon of Solidarność 10:50-11:10 The Rise of Philosophy of Solidarity in Poland Rev. prof. Władysław Zuziak Director of the International Center for Study of the Phenomenon of Solidarność 11:10-11:30 Discussion 11:30-11:50 Break Section II - The Economy of Francis and the New Worker's Movement Chairman: Prof. Rocco Buttiglione 11:50-12:10 New Forms of Solidarity in the Light of John Paul II Teaching Prof. Stefano Zamagni 12:10-12:30 Francis's Economy as a Postulate to Create a New System of Socio-economic Solidarity Prof. Zbigniew Krysiak 12:30-12:50 The Role of Budget Policy in Economic Solidarity Prof. Jeffrey Sachs 12:50-13:10 Discussion 13:10-15:00 Break Section III - Moral and Social Challenges Posed by the World's Economy at the Time of the COVID-19 Pandemic Chairman: Prof. Joanna Mysona Byrska 15:00-15:20 Towards a Renewed Workers Movement in Latin America Based on Solidarity and Brotherhood in Times of Industry 4.0 Prof. Rodrigo Guerra Lopez 15:20-15:40 On Justice Transformation and Sustainable Development.
-Why we Need to Have Active Christian Voices in the Debate on Ecological Issues and World Economy in the Time of the COVID-19 Pandemic Prof. Marek Rymsza 15:40-16:00 The Role of COVID Vaccines in Controlling the SARS-CoV-2 Pandemic Prof. Katarina Le Blanc 16:00-16:20 Economy and Labour Market in the Time of Pandemic - Protection of Workers' Interests vs. Concern of Common Good Jarosław Lange 16:20-16:30 Break 16:30-17:00 Discussion
+Marcelo Sánchez Sorondo 00.45 10.00 Chancellor of the Pontifical Academy of Social Sciences 09:45-10:00 Abp.
+Marek Jędraszewski Archbishop of Kraków, Great Chancellor of the Pontifical University of John Paul II in Kraków 10:00-10:15 Piotr Duda President of the Independent and Self-Governing Trade Union "Solidarność" 10:15-10:30 Prof. Stefano Zamagni President of the Pontifical Academy of Social Sciences Section I - From the Eucharistic Experience of Communion to the Polish Experience of Solidarity 10:30:10:50 of.
+Stefano Zamagni 10.30.10.30 On Globalization of the Idea of Solidarity Prof. Rocco Buttiglione President of the Scientific and Program Council of the International Center for Study of the Phenomenon of Solidarność 10:50-11:10 The Rise of Philosophy of Solidarity in Poland Rev. prof. Władysław Zuziak Director of the International Center for Study of the Phenomenon of Solidarność 11:10-11:30 Discussion 11:30-11:50 Break ne Economy of Francis and the New Worker's Movement of.
+Rocco Buttiglione 11:50-12:10 New Forms of Solidarity in the Light of John Paul II Teaching Prof. Stefano Zamagni 12:10-12:30 Francis's Economy as a Postulate to Create a New System of Socio-economic Solidarity Prof. Zbigniew Krysiak 12:30-12:50 The Role of Budget Policy in Economic Solidarity Prof. Jeffrey Sachs 12:50-13:10 Discussion 13:10-15:00 Break Section III - Moral and Social Challenges Posed by the World's Economy at the Time of the COVID-19 Pandemic Chairman: Prof. Joanna Mysona Byrska 15:00-15:20 On Justice Transformation and Sustainable Development.
+Why we Need to Have Active Christian Voices in the Debate on Ecological Issues and World Economy in the Time of the COVID-19 Pandemic Prof. Marek Rymsza 15:20-15:40 The Role of COVID Vaccines in Controlling the SARS-CoV-2 Pandemic Prof. Katarina Le Blanc 15:40-16:00 Economy and Labour Market in the Time of Pandemic - Protection of Workers' Interests vs. Concern of Common Good Jarosław Lange 16:00-16:20 Towards a Renewed Workers Movement in Latin America Based on Solidarity and Brotherhood in Times of Industry 4.0 Prof. Rodrigo Guerra Lopez 16:20-16:30 Break 16:30-17:00 Discussion